Molecular and Atomic Clouds toward the Wolf-Rayet Nebula NGC 2359: Possible Evidence for Isolated High-Mass Star Formation Triggered by a Cloud-Cloud Collision: Results

-To estimate the mass $M$ of the CO cloud, we used the following equation:
+To estimate the mass of {the CO clouds, $M_\mathrm{CO}$ }, we used the following equation:

 where $\mu = 2.8$ is mean molecular weight, taking into account a helium abundance of 20$\%$, $m_{\mathrm{H}}$ is the mass of the hydrogen atom, $\Omega$ is the solid angle of a square pixel, $d$ is the distance to the molecular cloud, and $N_i(\mathrm{H}_2)$ is the molecular hydrogen column density for each pixel.
-Both the blue- and red-shifted CO clouds have masses of $\sim$700 $M_\odot$ to 800 $M_\odot$ at the distance of 5 kpc, consistent with the study of \citet{2001AJ....121.2664C}.
-The maximum values of $N(\mathrm{H}_2)$ for the blue-shifted CO cloud is found to be $\sim$3.6 $\times$ 10$^{21}$ cm$^{-2}$, whereas that of the red-shifted CO cloud is $\sim$5.1 $\times$ 10$^{21}$ cm$^{-2}$.
-The mass and column density of the H{\sc i} clouds also are roughly consistent with previous work \citep{1999AJ....118..948C}.
-We summarize the physical properties of the CO and H{\sc i} clouds in Table \ref{table:extramath}.
-We note that the velocity width of the red-shifted CO cloud is larger than that of the blue-shifted CO cloud, thus suggesting that the degrees of heating/ionization due to the WR star are different for the two CO clouds.
+We used the following equation to derive $N(\mathrm{H}_2)$: